termitermitermi/dys_site/_posts/2017-11-29-announcements-1.markdown

 title: Please Hold
 description: |
 ---
-  Please hold, current stream signal quality is being refined, if your data stream continues to have issues
+  Please hold, current stream signal quality is being refined.

-  Note: This is not an error on the providers end, as such extended error support is not available
+  Note: This is not an error on the providers end, as such extended error support is not available.

-  Note: Please contact your local Datatrust representative for guidance
+ Note: If your data stream continues to require refinement please contact your local Datatrust representative for guidance.